squarejellyfish/python-minesweeper-solver/README.md

 **Note: The top left corner cell must be covered when run in the middle of the game**

-The solver supports multi-game mode, user can specify the time.
+The solver can solve multiple times if user specify the time using `-t`.
 Statistics will be shown after all games are finished.

 ## **OPTIONS**